cassandre-tech/cassandre-trading-bot/docs/src/learn/deploy-and-run/docker.md

 * Our trading bot is built as a Docker image and deployed to the server by our continuous integration server.

 ::: tip
-We chose PostgreSQL as our database but you can choose the one you want, just add the corresponding JDBC driver to your `pom.xml`.
+We chose PostgreSQL as our database, but you can choose the one you want, just add the corresponding JDBC driver to your `pom.xml`.
 :::

 ### Install useful & required tools